dasein108/AIaW/src/docs/stores/FEATURE_STORES.md

 - `dialogMessages`: Map of messages by dialog ID

 **Key Methods:**
-- `addDialogMessage`: Adds a message to a dialog
+- `addDialogMessage`: Adds a message to a dialog (often called immediately after dialog creation)
 - `updateDialogMessage`: Updates a message
 - `switchActiveDialogMessage`: Changes the active branch
 - `deleteDialogMessage`: Removes a message